yoosofan/prezentprogramo/README.rst

 * The slide show generated is in HTML, so you only need a web browser to show it.
 * Easy sharing, as it can be put up on a website for anyone to see!

-Full documentation of Hovercraft is available at readthedocs.org_, and also in the documentation subdirectory.
+Full documentation of Hovercraft is available at https://hovercraft.readthedocs.io/en/latest/ , and also in the documentation subdirectory.

 Installation